 Side Effects of Chemotherapy

-Side effects occur with all chemotherapy drugs.
-They are more severe with higher doses and increase over the course of treatment.
-Some may be long-lasting.
+Side effects occur with all drugs and vary depending on the drug used.
+Side effects are more severe with higher doses and increase over the course of treatment.
+Most side effects go away after treatment is completed, but some may be long-lasting.

 Common side effects may include:

 - Nausea and vomiting

 - Loss of appetite and weight

 - Severe drop in white blood cell count (neutropenia), which can increase the risk for infections

 - Reduction of blood platelets (thrombocytopenia), which can lead to bruising